REAL ESTATE SEO GROWTH HACKS: GET MORE DIRECT LEADS

 Video content is a powerful digital marketing element.
 Sadly – and fortunately for you – many real estate agents have not yet realized the tremendous impact which video content can have on their Google rankings.

 Studies have discovered that by incorporating video content onto your website, you can enjoy an astronomic 157% leap in your organic traffic.
 Want something more enticing?
 With video content, you reduce the bounce rate and increase visitor dwell time by 200%.

 When you create and integrate a lovably crafted piece of video content and embed it onto your site, more people will link to you, simultaneously amplifying your real estate SEO rankings and brand awareness.

-Increase the load speed of your website pages
+Reduce the load speed of your website pages

 Few things kill your SEO potential quite as brutally as slow to load pages.
 Do you remember the weight of disgust you feel when a website takes forever to load when you browse the internet?
 Do you remember how quickly you jump off that site?

 The same rule will apply to your site if it’s slow to function.
 It’s a fact that 53% of today's website visitors will exit a page that takes more than 3 seconds to load.